aangelopoulos/gradient-equilibrium/README.md

 ## Repository Structure

-The core algorithms are in `core/algorithms.py`.
+The core algorithms, including gradient and mirror descent and the model debiasing wrappers, are in `core/algorithms.py`.
 The file is short and should be easy to parse.

 All other folders are dedicated to experiments.
 The most important files in each folder are a set of Jupyter notebooks in the root directory, each of which is dedicated to a separate experiment (they are largely self-explanatory).
 Each folder includes also a `plots` folder for saved PDF files of plots.